 - On a plate, layer spinach and jicama.
 Add peppers and onions, and then cilantro.
 Drizzle dressing on top.
 Enjoy!

-Feel free to use different greens if you don’t have spinach available.
+- Feel free to use different greens if you don’t have spinach available.
 Leaf lettuce or romaine would be great.
-I always have spinach in the house so that’s what I used in this recipe.

 - Add cooked chicken to the salad for a main course salad.

 Nutrition Information:Yield: 1 Serving Size: 1 salad